postcss/postcss/API.md

 decl.value //=> 'black'
 ```

-Value will be cleaned from inner comments.
-Origin value with comments will be
+This value will be cleaned of comments.
+If the source value contained comments,
-in `_value.raw` property.
+those comments will be available in the `_value.raw` property.

+If you have not changed the value, the result of `decl.toString()` will include
+the original raw value (comments and all).

 ```js
 var root = postcss.parse('a { border-radius: 3px /**/ 0 }');